25 Amazing Things to Do in Yerevan, Armenia in 2023

 Dark Tourism Destinations

-Eternal Flame at the Armenian Genocide Complex
+Eternal Flame at the Tsitsernakaberd Armenian Genocide Memorial Complex

 The Armenian Genocide Museum and Memorial is a sobering reminder of the tragic events that took place in Western Armenia (present-day Turkey) in the early 20th century.